Chinese Dragon or Loong — History, Power, Utilization, and Culture

 Chinese Dragons are, as well, the symbolization of strength, bravery, invincibility, virtue, unity, intelligence, triumph, integrity, and auspiciousness, and have been widely used in architecture, art, costume, festival, literature, name, and so on and so forth.

-Origin and the earliest Chinese Dragons.
+Origin and the Earliest Chinese Dragon.

-Archeologically, the most ancient unearthed dragon in China is an about 6600 years old dragon that was piled up using clamshells in a mausoleum of Yangshao Culture (around 5000 BC — 3000 BC).
+Archeologically, the most ancient unearthed dragon in China is about 6600 years old dragon that was piled up using clamshells in a mausoleum of Yangshao Culture (around 5000 BC — 3000 BC).
 The tomb owner is speculated to be a king named Zhuan Xu, the grandson of the Yellow Emperor (or Huang Di).

 This clamshells-made dragon, on the left of the tomb owner, is 178 cm long and 67 cm tall.